Untangle the knotted web of investment terms

 - You might not be able to sell your asset quickly (liquidity problems).

-But tax wrappers could – legally - fast forward your financial freedom plan
+Using a tax wrapper could – legally - fast forward your financial freedom plan

-So, the first thing you need to look at if you’re ready to boldly step into the world of investments, is a tax-efficient way of investing.
+The first thing you need to look at if you’re ready to boldly step into the world of investments, is a tax-efficient way of investing.
 There are several 'wrappers' - legal structures that change the nature of your investment so that you'll be subject to different tax and other laws if your investment is wrapped within them.
-A general rule is that everybody should have an investment wrapped in a tax-free savings account (TFSA) and try and get as close as possible to the R33 000 annual limit – or R2 750 per month - that government’s put on this relatively new option.
-You will pay no tax on a TFSA at any stage of the game (except for a massive penalty from SARS if you invest more than the R33 000 annual limit).
+A general rule is that everybody should have an investment wrapped in a tax-free savings account (TFSA) and try and get as close as possible to the 2020/21 tax year R36 000 annual limit – or R3000 per month - that government’s put on this relatively new option.
+You will pay no tax on a TFSA at any stage of the game (except for a massive penalty from SARS if you invest more than the current R36 000 annual limit).
 If you’re investing for the long term, make your TFSA contributions your investment priority, assuming you already have a separate emergency fund.

 And make 100% sure you choose an RA with no hidden commission, complicated bonus systems or penalties.
 You should be able to add money as and when you want.
 And stop contributing at any time – penalty free.

 For a TFSA you don't need to work through a platform.
-But if you need a retirement wrapper, or if you want to invest in funds from different investment companies, you would need to work through an investment platform.
+But if you need a retirement wrapper, or if you want to invest in funds from different investment companies / fund managers, you would need to work through an investment platform.

 An investment platform is the face of your investment